Azure/azure-devops-utils/README.md

     1. Deploy to a development environment
     1. Wait for manual judgement
     1. Deploy to a production environment
-  * [await_restart_service.sh](spinnaker/await_restart_service/): Restarts a Spinnaker service and waits for the service to be open for requests.
-  * [configure_k8s.sh](spinnaker/configure_k8s/): Automatically configure a spinnaker instance to target a Kubernetes cluster and Azure Container Registry.
-  * [configure_vmss.sh](spinnaker/configure_vmss/): Automatically configure a Spinnaker instance to target VM Scale Sets and a Jenkins instance hosting an Aptly repository.
   * [copy_kube_config.sh](spinnaker/copy_kube_config/): Programatically copies a kubeconfig file from an Azure Container Service Kubernetes cluster to a Spinnaker machine.
-  * [install_spinnaker.sh](spinnaker/install_spinnaker/): Install Spinnaker and automatically configure it to use Azure Storage (azs) as its persistent storage.
+  * [install_halyard.sh](spinnaker/install_halyard/): Install Halyard and automatically configure Spinnaker to use Azure Storage (azs) as its persistent storage.

 ## Questions/Comments? azdevopspub@microsoft.com